freenas/freenas-docs/userguide/system.rst

 As seen in
-:numref:`Figure %s <view_boot_env_fig>`, %brand% displays the condition and statisctics of the *Boot Volume*.
+:numref:`Figure %s <view_boot_env_fig>`, %brand% displays the condition and statistics of the *Boot Volume*.
 It also shows how two boot environments are created when %brand% is installed.
 The system will boot into the *default* boot environment and users can make their changes and update from this version.
 The other boot environment, named